 - Rest and ice are the first-line home treatment of any sprain or strain.

 - Apply ice for 15-20-minute periods at least three times a day.

-- Anti-inflammatory medication such as ibuprofen or naproxen may help decrease the pain and swelling of the injury.
+- Anti-inflammatory medications such as ibuprofen or naproxen may help decrease the pain and swelling of the injury.
 These over-the-counter medications should be taken with care if there are underlying stomach or kidney problems or if the patient is taking a blood thinner like warfarin (Coumadin), heparin (Lovenox), or newer medications like apixaban (Eliquis) and rivaroxaban (Xarelto).
 It is always appropriate to check with a health-care provider or pharmacist to determine the safety of over-the-counter medications.

 Medically Reviewed by a Doctor on 4/15/2016

 Must Read Articles Related to Rotator Cuff Injury

 Magnetic Resonance Imaging (MRI)

 Magnetic resonance imaging (MRI) is a scanner that takes cross-sectional images of the body.
 It is used to evaluate tissues of the head, neck, chest, limbs, abd...learn more >>

 The eMedicineHealth doctors ask about Rotator Cuff Injury: